BuddyForms/BuddyForms/readme.txt

 == Changelog ==

+= 2.0.9 =
+* Fixed a issue in the mail notification.
+Array elements like checkboxes and taxonomies got displayed as 'Array'
+* Add a new function to display Checkboxes, eMails, Websites and Taxonomies in mail notifications.

 = 2.0.8 =
-Enable Advanced options for the contact form fields Spelling correction
+* Enable Advanced options for the contact form fields
+* Spelling correction
-Add some isset checks to prevent nonce in the form select meta box Add new parameter to the buddyforms_user_can_edit filter to enable limit user submissions by user role.
+* Add some isset checks to prevent nonce in the form select meta box
+* Add new parameter to the buddyforms_user_can_edit filter to enable limit user submissions by user role.
-Add all error messages in filter to allow the overwrite from other plugins
+* Add all error messages in filter to allow the overwrite from other plugins

 = 2.0.7 =
 * Check if a mail notification exist to avoid php notice if debugger is enabled